The Equipment Appraisal On-Site Visit

 You have now engaged the appraiser, and they are on their way to do a site visit.
 What do you do now?

 Don’t Panic!
 It will be ok; at this point, you have done everything to make sure the visit goes as smoothly as possible.

 Have a Plan:

-If the machinery isn’t running (best due to safety) it’s perfectly fine if you choose to describe what you are using the machinery for.
-As a matter of fact this helps the appraiser determine that’s its being used in its highest and best use.
+- If the machinery isn’t running (the best due to safety) it’s perfectly fine if you choose to describe what you are using the machinery for.
+As a matter of fact, this helps the appraiser determine that’s its being used in its highest and best use.

-Speak Clearly and Loudly– You don’t want to appraiser getting the wrong information (remember we are half deaf too).
+- Speak Clearly and Loudly– You don’t want the appraiser getting the wrong information (remember, we are half deaf too).

 You are now done with the part of the Machinery Appraisal you can control.
 Time to leave it in the hands of the appraiser you have made an informed decision on hiring.